imranxahmed/default/README.md

-# Programming Python C
+# Programming Python
-These collections r to share things I work on and perhaps you will find useful topics, concepts and examples.
+This is a collections of python concepts, topics and examples, I work on and find useful.
+Hope you will use this as reference.